Truth about AI and Sustainability - huge positive impact of AI on ESG UN goals, but energy consumed

 Crazy customers!
 Changing customer expectations.
 Why many decisions are irrational.
 Amusing stories.
 Lessons for Leadership, Management and Marketing - Futurist Keynote Speaker VIDEO

-Future of the Music Industry - life beyond COVID, importance of live events, spatial audio, copyright protection using blockchain - NFTs (Non-Fungible Tokens), next generation streaming.
+Future of the Music Industry - impact of AI, life beyond COVID, importance of live events, spatial audio, copyright protection using blockchain - NFTs (Non-Fungible Tokens), next generation streaming.
 Media and Music industry trends - keynote speaker

 Futurist Keynote Speaker: Posts, Slides, Videos - Media, Films, Music, TV, Radio, Print - Keynotes